 What data graphiclanguage.co collects and why

-- Tracking: There is no Facebook, Google or other advertising/social media tracking mechanism on the Graphic Language website and there never will be.
+- Tracking: There are no Facebook, Google or other advertising/social media tracking mechanisms on the Graphic Language website and there never will be.
 You can install the Privacy Badger extension (a project of the non-profit Electronic Frontier Foundation) for most popular browsers to detect whether you’re being tracked.

 - Contact forms: I do not share any information you send in a contact form or e-mail with anyone.

 - Browser Cookies: If you leave a comment on the site you can choose to have your name, e-mail address and website saved via cookies so that you do not have to enter your details again should you decide to leave another comment.
 These cookies are set to last for one year but you can delete some or all cookies from your computer anytime.
 Just look up the steps for clearing cookies specific to the browser and device you’re using.

 - You may need to create an account to order a stock copywriting service here at graphiclanguage.co.
 When you do, WordPress, the open source platform this site is built with, will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.

 - Several cookies will be created when you login to save your login information and your screen display choices.
 Login cookies last for two days, and screen options cookies last for a year.
 If you check the “Remember Me” option, your login will persist for a longer period.
 If you log out of your account, the login cookies will be removed.

 - If you leave a comment, it, and its metadata are retained indefinitely.
 This is so I can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.
 The site also securely stores any personal information you provide in your user profile.
 You can see, edit (everything except your username) and delete your personal information at any time.
 This website’s administrators can also see and edit that information.